-I'm a brazilian Mechanical Engineer, aspiring to become a PhD candidate soon!
-I'm currently an R&D specialist at a refrigeration contracting company, researching for new products to push the industrial refrigeration market technologies forward.
+I'm a brazilian Mechanical Engineer, currently a PhD candidate at Florida State University.
+In the past I've worked as a mechanical designer and later as an R&D specialist at a refrigeration contracting company, researching for new products to push the industrial refrigeration market technologies forward.

 So I’m currently working on this research problem: Microjets in cross flow for disturbance-based flow control.
 Jets in crossflow have some promise to be a viable flow control technique in aerodynamic applications, but it’s still in its early-mid research stages, where the technology has good theoretical support (i.e. it should work) and some experimental successes (it does work given several lab constraints, in very simple problems).
 Part of my thesis work will be to further the experimental support side of things.